 Before you leave the airport car rental lot, you’ll pass through a checkpoint where your rental agreement and driver’s license will be checked by an employee.
 So, don’t put those away just yet (I usually leave them on the seat next to me, for easy access.)
 This last check is yet another opportunity to make sure your car is what it should be.
 Don’t be shy about getting out of the car, walking around it, and mentioning to the employee if something looks wrong.
 Remember, this is your last chance.

 (These procedures will vary if you’re renting from a non-airport location.
 For example, there won’t be a gate, and pickups and returns may be handled differently, but the same principles apply: make sure you photograph your vehicle, document any damage, and know how to operate it.)

 This is a hugely controversial issue.
 Car rental companies are faced with hundreds of millions of dollars in damage expenses every year, and the companies say they are just pursuing the customers who damage their vehicles.
 Many travelers believe car rental companies are profiting from damage claims, insisting that scratches or dents for which they were charged were either pre-existing or completely fictional.

 Increasingly, car rental companies are taking a hard line on other damage.
-For example, if you’re renting a car in Denver during the summer, there’s a chance you’ll run into a hail storm and receive a bill for hail damage to your vehicle.
-If you’re your rental has a flat tire, you’ll be asked to pay for the entire tire plus the replacement cost.
+For example, if you’re renting a car in Denver during the summer, there’s a chance you’ll run into a hailstorm and receive a bill for hail damage to your vehicle.
+If your rental has a flat tire, you’ll be asked to pay for a new tire and the installation cost.
 Insurance won’t always cover this damage, and often, the rental company will charge your card directly for the damage and let you work it out with your insurance company — if you can.